 Fueling Areas - Due to the aircraft and vehicle fueling activities that take place at LFT on a daily basis, there exists the potential for spills to occur.
-Records for the fuel farms including maintenance operations and fueling records are not maintained by LFT.
-The FBO is responsible for maintaining logs and records of all fueling/defueling operations and maintenance activities.
-This airport handles Jet A fuel, 100 LL AvGas, diesel fuel for maintenance vehicles, and various The Fuel Farm Operators at LFT are quantities of automotive gasoline.
-Landmark, Acadian Ambulance (private) and Private Aircraft Hangar.
-Landmark operates a large fuel farm with four 15,000-gallon Jet A ASTs, one 15,000-gallon AvGas AST, two 500-gallon waste fuel ASTs, one 500-gallon gasoline AST, and one 550-gallon off-road diesel AST.
-The fuel farm tanks are owned by LFT.
-Four mobile refueler trucks of varying capacity deliver the fuel to the aircraft.
+Records for the fuel farms, including maintenance operations and fueling records, are not maintained by LFT.
+The fixed based operator (FBO) is responsible for maintaining logs and records of all fueling/defueling operations and maintenance activities.
+This airport handles jet fuel, 100 LL AvGas, diesel fuel, and various quantities of automotive gasoline.
+The FBO at LFT is Signature.
+Signature operates a large fuel farm with four 15,000-gallon jet fuel ASTs, one 15,000-gallon AvGas AST, two 500-gallon waste fuel ASTs, one 500-gallon gasoline AST, and one 500-gallon off-road diesel AST.
+Several mobile refueler trucks of varying capacity deliver the fuel to the aircraft.
 No significant spills or leaks have occurred.
-Acadian Ambulance operates a 10,000 Jet Fuel AST.
-Private Aircraft Hangar operates private fuel farm with a 2,000gallon AvGas AST, two 10,000-gallon Jet A ASTs, and a 275-gallon waste fuel AST.
+Private Aircraft Hangar/Blue Sky, a LFT tenant, operates one 12,000-gallon jet fuel AST, two 10,000-gallon jet fuel ASTs, a 2,000-gallon LL AvGas AST, a 10,000-gallon AvGas AST and a 275-gallon AST for waste oil.
+Several companies also operate fuel storage facilities at the airport.
 Water that is not normally associated with normal storm water discharges should, at a minimum, be visually inspected by the Fuel Farm Operator prior to release from the fuel farm containment area.
 Visual inspection should include color, turbidity, smell, and sheen.
 See LFT's Storm Water Pollution Prevention Plan (SWPPP) for additional details regarding the inspection process.
 Once the visual inspections indicate that the water is contamination free, it is discharged to the airport drainage system.
 If there is any indication that the water is not suitable for discharge, the oil is removed or storm water will be collected and disposed of off-site.